zhouwei713/awesome-seedance-4.0/README_en.md

 ---

 <a id="tools-toc"></a>
-## 🛠️ Tools
+## 🛠️ Tools Introduction

 Here are applications where you can use the GPT-4o model to generate images:

 - **💬 [ChatGPT](https://chatgpt.com):** Official OpenAI product.
 Use GPT-4o to generate high-quality images with support for multiple styles and detailed control, suitable for creative expression and content creation.

 - **🎬 [Sora](https://sora.com):** Official OpenAI product.
 Generate realistic images via GPT-4o, supporting text-image combination and scene reconstruction, suitable for visual creative scenarios like film and animation. *(Note: Sora access is currently limited)*
+- **🤖 [gpt-image-1 API](https://platform.openai.com/docs/guides/image-generation)：** Officially developed by OpenAI, the latest image generation model can be accessed via API and provides:
+  - ✅ More accurate, high fidelity images
+  - 🎨 Diverse visual styles
+  - ✏️ Precise image editing
+  - 🌎 Rich world knowledge
+  - 🔤 Consistent text rendering

 <a id="prompting-toc"></a>